r-lyeh/uLicense/README.md

 # Features
 - Universal donors.
 - Universal recipients.
+- No clauses.
+- No warranty.
+- No liability.
 - No attribution required.
-- No warranty.
-- Don't held liable.

 # Rationale
 - Shortest free clause (from BSD license)